robert-westenberger/knowledgebase/mathematics/linear-algebra/for-game-developers.md

 #### 3D
 ![cross-product-2.jpeg](/cross-product-2.jpeg)
 Let's revisit our sailing ship.
 We have a vector for the direction of the mast $M$, going straight up $(0,1,0)$, and the direction of the north-north-east wind $W(1,0,2)$, and we want to find the direction the sail S should stick out in order to best catch the wind.
 The sail has to be perpendicular to the mast, and also perpendicular to the wind.
-To solve this, we can use the cross product: $S = M x W$.
+To solve this, we can use the cross product: $S = M \times W$.

 ![cross-product-surface-normals.jpeg](/cross-product-surface-normals.jpeg)